 No man has a right to expect others to display confidence in him if he has no confidence in himself. ~ Roy L. Smith

-Mid-century Pan Am stewardesses seemed to exude beauty and glamor.
+Mid-century flight attendants seemed to exude beauty and glamour.
 They traveled the world and met some of the most influential people in the world.
 Young girls wanted to grow up and be just like them.

 What was their secret?
-They had confidence in themselves.
+Their personal grooming enabled them to have confidence in themselves.

 And, as we’ve learned from studying mid-century beauty, self-confidence is the most mesmerizing thing in the world.